 Archives staff have scanned a limited number of newspaper clippings that can be accessed online through our Digital Newspapers Collection.
 We expect this collection to grow, so check back often!

 Using the collection

-Archives staff is working on an index to the clippings files.
-In the meantime, staff can search the files by name or subject and pull those files for viewing at the Champaign County Historical Archives.
+Staff can search the files by name or subject and pull those files for viewing at the Champaign County Historical Archives.
 Please allow 48 hours for retrieval.